goastian/midori-desktop/testing/perfdocs/generated/browsertime.rst

 ::

   ./mach raptor -t amazon --gecko-profile

+It's also possible to specify more configuration such as the profiled threads, the sampling interval or the profiler features being enabled.
+The parameters used in a profiling run can be copied directly from the about:profiling page in any Nightly build: click the button at the top of the page, then pick the option "Copy parameters for performance tests".

 Note that vanilla Browsertime does support Gecko Profiling but **it does not symbolicate the profiles** so it is **not recommended** to use for debugging performance regressions/improvements.